VDI Infrastructure: Citrix vs. VMware

 Hypervisors

-Citrix clearly does a better job in catering to a more diverse pool of hosting solutions, however, do consider that this is a calculated tactic by VMware.
-VMware's target here is twofold; to gain market share with its sector-leading technology, ESXi, and ensure stability and consistency within the VDI experience.
+Citrix clearly does a better job catering to a more diverse pool of hosting solutions.
+However, do consider that this is a calculated tactic by VMware.
+VMware's target here is to gain market share with its sector-leading technology, ESXi, and to ensure stability and consistency within the VDI experience.

 Brokering Service

 Think of this as a basic environment health status page combined with some helpful troubleshooting tools to diagnose and interact with user sessions.
-In addition to this load index evaluation can be figured via Citrix Policy, which gives Director Insight into a machines resource strain and potential overutilization.
+In addition, load index evaluation can be figured via Citrix Policy, which gives the Director Insight into a machine's resource strain and potential overutilization.

 As for add-ons, Horizon View doesn't come bundled with a comparable toolset.
-However, if you consider a combination of two alternative resources; internally developed Horizon Helpdesk Utility and vRealize for View; you'll have your solution.
+However, if you consider combining two alternative resources—internally developed Horizon Helpdesk Utility and vRealize for View—you'll have your solution.

 Provisioning Technology

-Each solution comes with two options in this arena, but in terms of making a decision we can disregard Citrix's MCS and VMware's Linked Clone solutions, as they are relatively identical in approach.
+Each solution has two options in this arena, but we can disregard Citrix's MCS and VMware's Linked Clone solutions, as they are relatively identical in approach.
 That leaves us with PVS versus Instant Clones, two very different technologies.
-As with any decision of this sort, the answer will always come down to two simple words "it depends."
+As with any decision of this sort, the answer will always come down to two simple words: "It depends."

-In terms of speed-consistency-scalability, both of these solutions have been proven to handle the workloads thrown at it.
-The real consideration here still remains of whether you want to rely on your network or your storage.
+In terms of speed, consistency, and scalability, both of these solutions have been proven to handle the workloads thrown at them.
+The real consideration here still remains whether you want to rely on your network or your storage.

 Web Front-End

-While very similar I'd have to give the blue ribbon to Citrix as Storefront provides more granular control of just how you want your user experience to look and feel.
-To add to this, Citrix has an administration console dedicated to the configuration of Storefront, whereas, making changes to the View Connection interface follows a more primitive approach of locating and editing configuration files.
-Not a big deal, but it'd be nice to see some advances here.
+While very similar, I'd have to give the blue ribbon to Citrix, as Storefront provides more granular control of how you want your user experience to look and feel.
+In addition, Citrix has an administration console dedicated to the configuration of Storefront, whereas making changes to the View Connection interface follows a more primitive approach to locating and editing configuration files.
+It's not a big deal, but seeing some advances here would be nice.

 External Gateway

 This is a hard one.
-With Citrix you get more than just an external gateway, but the drawback is that those features may cost you in additional licensing, manpower, and training.
+With Citrix, you get more than just an external gateway; the drawback is that those features may cost you additional licensing, manpower, and training.
 On this note, NetScaler's learning curve is quite steep and doesn't exactly lend itself to non-network individuals.
 So, beware.

-On the other hand, VMware's Security Server is pretty straight-forward for even newcomers.
-Similarly, the UAGs are even easier to deploy with a few clicks to import the appliance and answering a few Hogwarts-level wizard questions.
+On the other hand, VMware's Security Server is pretty straightforward for newcomers.
+Similarly, the UAGs are even more accessible to deploy with a few clicks to import the appliance and answer a few Hogwarts-level wizard questions.
 It's one of those double-edged swords: do you require complexity or simplicity?

 The Final Verdict

-On the other hand, VMware wouldn't have jumped in the market if they didn't clearly see a gap that Citrix wasn't filling.
-VMware recognized that the complexity introduced by all those options could prove to be a limiting factor for those that just wanted to do VDI, quickly and simply.
-With Horizon View there is very little maintenance or toying with in-depth configuration options that would otherwise have you scratching your head between the impact of selecting lossless or lossy graphics.
+On the other hand, VMware wouldn't have entered the market if it hadn't seen a gap that Citrix wasn't filling.
+VMware recognized that the complexity introduced by all those options could be a limiting factor for those who just wanted to do VDI quickly.
+With Horizon View, there is very little maintenance or toying with in-depth configuration options that would otherwise have you scratching your head about the impact of selecting lossless or lossy graphics.

-In my mind, I can't help but think this is a conscious decision by VMware to reduce the complexity of VDI and one of the leading reasons for their growing market share in this space.
-Forgive the expression that we all hear from vendors every now and again, but Horizon View just works.
+I can't help but think this is VMware's conscious decision to reduce the complexity of VDI and one of the leading reasons for their growing market share in this space.
+Forgive the expression we all hear from vendors every now and again, but Horizon View just works.
 And sometimes, that's all we want as IT professionals.

 delivered to your inbox.